Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 We can create app at most five app on each account.
 Heroku  Apps are connected with Github Account by marking deploy master branch and delete this repository.

-Figure2.6 Creating  and deploy App output  with GitHub on Heroku Heroku is to perform many function with Python.
+Heroku is to perform many function with Python.
 We learn python code by connecting with Heroku.